 The Incomplete Grade ("I") is a temporary grade given when a student has experienced unforeseen circumstances beyond the student's control which results in the student being unable to successfully complete the course within the time frame of the semester.
-An "I" may be assigned only if, in the judgment of the instructor, the student:

-- can complete the course outcomes with minimal instructional assistance and without attending additional class sessions - has completed a majority of the assigned course work - is in good standing (passing the course)
+An "I" may be assigned only if, in the judgment of the instructor, the studentcan complete the course outcomes with minimal instructional assistance and without attending additional class sessions.
 Additionally, an "I" may be assigned only when one of the following circumstances is met:

-- Only a single assignment (exam, paper, presentation, or project) is still outstanding OR - 2) No more than 25% of the points possible in the class are still outstanding.
+1) No more than 25% of the points possible in the class are still outstanding